 Total permanent disability cover up to £250,000.

 Accidental permanent injury benefit up to £250,000.

 Up to £250 a night for each 24 hour period spent in hospital (max 90 days).
-This benefit kicks in once the policy has been held for 12 months.
+Cover for UK hospital stays due to accidents is from the policy start date.
+Cover for UK hospital stays due to sickness kicks in once the policy has been held for 12 months.

 Funeral benefit of up to £10,000 on death by natural causes after the policy has been held for one year.
 A sliding scale applies, with maximum benefit from year five.
 Within the first year death by natural causes sees premiums returned.

 In addition, customers can choose to add up to three options: